Tim A. Linke

 MMA

-Optimization Routine Implementation for Highly Parallel, Nonlinear Problems in a Modular Finite Element Method Library
+Optimization Routine Implementation for Highly Parallel, Nonlinear Problems in the Modular Finite Element Method Library

 Tim Linke, Mathias Schmidt, Boyan Lazarov